 Share our Family Support Line Flyer with others!

 The Foundations program can help early care and education programs and family child care providers with both aspects of Colorado Shines.
 Whether it’s the Quality Rating Improvement System (QRIS) or the Professional Development Information System (PDIS), we are here to assist you!
-Visit the Quality Programs page of the Alliance for Kids website for more details and contact information for staff that can assist you.
+Visit the Quality Programs page for more details and contact information.

-Colorado House Bill 22-1295 (Department of Early Childhood and Universal Preschool Program) passed with bipartisan support on April 25, 2022.
+Joint Initiatives has been selected as the Local Coordinating Organization (LCO) for UPK and is excited to provide a hub of information HERE.
+UPK launched in August 2023 after Colorado House Bill 22-1295 (Department of Early Childhood and Universal Preschool Program) was passed with bipartisan support on April 25, 2022.
 This bill established operations and governance structures for the Colorado Department of Early Childhood (CDEC), moved programs to this new department, and established the Colorado Universal Preschool Program.
 Additionally, the bill established a new state-local partnership model: Local Coordinating Organizations (LCOs).
 In El Paso County, the Legacy Institute funded and convened stakeholders to determine the local organization best suited to apply for this role.
-Joint Initiatives has been selected as the Local Coordinating Organization (LCO) for this work and is excited to provide a hub of information HERE.